 Using the term "guinea pig" for test subjects came about because the animals have been experimented on since the 17th century.
 Today, mice and rats are more commonly used in research.

 4. They're herd animals

 In the wild, guinea pigs live in small groups of five to 10.
 The group shares territory and acts as a community.
 Because they're social animals, pet guinea pigs do best when they're kept in pairs or small groups.
 In fact, this is such an important element of their quality of life that Switzerland has a law making it illegal to own only one guinea pig.

 5. You can't just feed them any old vegetable

 In addition to hay and hay pellets, pet owners must be sure to regularly provide the critters with fresh fruit and veggies.
 This is largely because, like humans, guinea pigs cannot produce their own vitamin C. However, while fresh produce is vital, it's important to monitor their intake.
 While guinea pigs should be eating about one cup of fresh vegetables a day, fruit should only be given as a weekly treat (about 1-2 tablespoons for every 2 pounds of body weight).
-In moderation, carrots, tomatoes, zucchinis, wheat grass, apples are popular and healthy choices for a balanced guinea pig diet.
+In moderation, carrots, tomatoes, zucchinis, wheat grass and apples are popular and healthy choices for a balanced guinea pig diet.